 To ensure that survivors’ voices remain at the center of the recommendations we will ultimately offer to law enforcement and advocacy communities, we are creating an opportunity for survivors to come together for guided discussions about their experiences with notification in a safe, healing and empowering environment.
 We will conduct focus group sessions in Los Angeles with survivors who reported their sexual assaults and whose rape kits were part of the city’s backlog.
 Our goal is to hear directly from survivors about what does and does not work for victim notification and their recommendations for jurisdictions working to end the backlog.

 We will compile all of our findings in a forthcoming report, which will serve as the first comprehensive resource on how communities can approach victim notification.
-We invite you to check back in the spring of 2014, when we plan to publish our findings.
+We invite you to check back in the fall of 2014, when we plan to publish our findings.